pixeltopic/mapwrap/README.md

         lat: 33.651021,
         lng: -117.841550
       },
-      radius: 30,
+      radius: 30000, // radius in meters to search nearby.
       keyword: "starbucks", // optional
-      units: "imperial" // or "metric"
+      // units: "imperial" As of 2.1.0, No longer needed.
     });

     console.log(placeSearchWrapper.getResults());